NX-AI/tirex/README.md

 ## FAQ / Troubleshooting:

 - **Can I run TiRex on CPU?**:
-  At the moment CPU support **is experimental**.
+  > At the moment CPU support **is experimental**.
-  Running on CPU will slow down the model considerable and might impact forecast results.
+  Running on CPU will slow down the model considerable and might likely forecast results.
   To enable TiRex on CPU you need to disable the CUDA kernels (see section [CUDA Kernels](#cuda-kernels)).
   If you are interested in running TiRex on more resource constrained or embedded devices get in touch with us.

 - **Can I run TiRex on Windows?**:
-  We don't support Windows at the moment.
+  > We don't support Windows at the moment.
   You might still be able to run TiRex on Windows.
-  In this case you can skip te conda environment installation.
+  In this case you can skip the conda environment installation.
   For troubleshooting on windows you can find relevant discussion on the [xLSTM GitHub repository](https://github.com/NX-AI/xlstm/issues?q=is%3Aissue%20state%3Aopen%20windows)

-- **Can I run TiRex on macOS?**: macOS is not officially supported, but in general you can TiRex on macOS.
+- **Can I run TiRex on macOS?**:
-  In this case you can skip te conda environment installation as this targets CUDA which will likely not be supported by you system.
+  > macOS is not officially supported yet, but TiRex can run on CPU (see above) and hence on macOS.
-  However MPS is not supported at the moment and CPU mode is only experimental.
+ MPS has the same limitations as CPU and is also experimental.

 - **Can I run TiRex on Nvidia GPU with CUDA compute capability < 8.0?**:
-  The custom CUDA kernels require a GPU with CUDA compute capability >= 8.0.
+  > The custom CUDA kernels require a GPU with CUDA compute capability >= 8.0.
-  To see section [CUDA Kernels](#cuda-kernels) for more details.
+  You can deactiavte the custom CUDA kernels (see section [CUDA Kernels](#cuda-kernels) for more details).
-  At the moment this **is experimental** and can result in NaNs or wrong predictions!
+  However, at the moment this **is experimental** and can result in NaNs or degraded forecasts!
   If you are interested in running TiRex on more resource constrained or embedded devices get in touch with us.

 - **Can I train / finetune TiRex for my own data?**:
-  TiRex already provide state-of-the-art performance for zero-shot prediction, that is you can use it without training on your own data.
+  > TiRex already provide state-of-the-art performance for zero-shot prediction.
+Hence, you can use it without training on your own data.
   However, we plan to provide fine-tuning support in the future.
   If you are interested in models fine-tuned on your data, get in touch with us.

 - **Error during the installation of the conda environment**:
-  If you encounter errors during installing of the conda environment your system most likely does not support CUDA.
+  > If you encounter errors during installing of the conda environment your system most likely does not support CUDA.
   Please skip the conda environment installation and install TiRex directly in a Python environment.

 - **When loading TiRex I get error messages regarding sLSTM or CUDA**:
-  Please check the section on [CUDA kernels](#cuda-kernels) in the Readme.
+  > Please check the section on [CUDA kernels](#cuda-kernels) in the Readme.
   In the case you can not fix problem you can use a fallback implementation in pure Pytorch.
   However, this can slow down TiRex considerably and might degrade results!